“There are one hundred people striking at the branch … to every one person that is striking at the root.”

 Mycelium has been around for 1.3 billion–approximately 350 times longer than humans have been walking upright–and it would behoove humanity to demonstrate an ample dose of humility towards understanding the vital role it plays in our existence.

-Joi Ito, the director of the MIT Media Lab, once said, “One hundred years from now the role of science and technology will be about becoming part of Mother Nature rather than trying to control it.”
+Joi Ito, the former director of the MIT Media Lab, once said, “One hundred years from now the role of science and technology will be about becoming part of Mother Nature rather than trying to control it.”

 Ito is correct.
 Alas, humanity does not have one hundred years to learn this lesson.
 We need to learn it now, and we can begin by better understanding mycelium.
 If we do, humanity may survive and prosper long into the future.